-We collect information regarding the total sum of data transfer you consume.
-Although we provide unlimited data transfer, if we notice that a single user pushes more traffic than thousands of users combined, thereby affecting our quality of service and other ExpressVPN users, we may contact them for an explanation.
+We collect information regarding the total sum of data transferred by a given user.
+Although we provide unlimited data transfer, if we notice that a single user pushes more traffic than thousands of others combined, thereby affecting the quality of Services for other ExpressVPN users, we may contact that user for an explanation.

-We collect minimal usage statistics to maintain our quality of service.
-We may know, for example, that our customer John had connected to our New York VPN location on Tuesday and had transferred an aggregate of 823 MB of data across a 24-hour period.
-John can’t be uniquely identified as responsible for any specific behavior because his usage pattern overlaps with thousands of other ExpressVPN customers who had also connected to the same location on the same day.
+In summary, we collect minimal usage statistics to maintain our quality of service.
+We may know, for example, that our customer John had connected to our New York VPN location on Tuesday and transferred an aggregate of 823 MB of data across a 24-hour period.
+John can’t be uniquely identified as responsible for any specific online behavior because his usage pattern overlaps with thousands of other ExpressVPN customers who also connected to the same location on the same day.

-Zero logs means that we’ve engineered our systems to categorically eliminate storage of sensitive data.
-We may know THAT a customer has used ExpressVPN, but we are unable to single out the user and we never know HOW they have utilized our service.
-We stand by our firm commitment to our customers’ privacy by not possessing any data related to a user’s online activities.
+We’ve engineered our systems to categorically eliminate storage of sensitive data.
+We may know THAT a user has used ExpressVPN, but we are unable to single out the user and we never know HOW they have utilized our Service.
+We stand by our firm commitment to our users’ privacy by not possessing any data related to a user’s online activities.

-If you opt in to share this information with ExpressVPN (in the settings menu of your Account), we will collect the following information:
+If you opt in to share this information with ExpressVPN (in the settings menu of your Account), we will collect the following anonymized App Diagnostics Data:

-- Diagnostic information about how a VPN connection attempt failed.
+Diagnostic information about if and how a VPN connection attempt failed.

-Upon activation of any ExpressVPN App, you will be asked if you would like to share these data.
-You may toggle your selection on or off at any time in the App’s settings menu.
+Upon activation of any of our Apps, you will be asked if you would like to share App Diagnostics Data with ExpressVPN.
+You can start or stop sharing this data at any time in your App’s settings menu.
 On iOS, Apple’s crash reporting can be turned off in iOS settings.

-MediaStreamer is our service for consoles like Apple TV and other devices that don’t support running a VPN.
-Because the service doesn’t run on an app and doesn’t have an option for username/password authorization, we rely on a system which authorizes specific IP addresses that you have chosen to register with us.
-You can register IP addresses by logging into our website and using the “DNS Settings” page.
-Those IP addresses are then stored in our system in order to identify authorized devices for MediaStreamer and are not used for any other purpose.
+MediaStreamer is our service for consoles and other devices that don’t support running a VPN (e.g., Apple TV).
+Because the service doesn’t run on an app and doesn’t have an option for username/password authorization, we rely on a system that authorizes specific IP addresses that you have chosen to register with us.
+You can register IP addresses by logging in to our Site and using the “DNS Settings” page.
+Those IP addresses (the MediaStreamer Data) are then stored in our system in order to identify authorized devices for MediaStreamer and are not used for any other purpose.

-If you do not wish to use this service but have devices like an Apple TV that cannot run a VPN, we suggest using the ExpressVPN app for routers.
-Like all of our apps and VPN service, the app for routers does not require IP address registration.
-Please contact us and we’ll guide you through the steps.
+If you do not wish to use our MediaStreamer service but have devices that cannot run a VPN, we suggest using the ExpressVPN App for routers.
+Like all of our Services outside of MediaStreamer, the App for routers does not require IP address registration.
+Please contact us at email@example.com, and we will guide you through the steps.